nimakam/universal-identity/docs/README.md

 - **🔗 Federatable** - New instances of the protocol can be governed separately, while remaining interoperable with other instances, as long as both follow the same standards.
 - **➡️ Transferrable** - Owner of a specific identity can easily transfer between different types of service providers.
 - **🔓 Censorship resistant by default** - The protocols should allow anyone to participate by default.
-- **🦸‍♂️ Private identity supported by default** - The protocols should allow the use of private (anonymous or pseudonymous) identities by default.
+- **🦸‍♂️ Privacy-enabled by default** - The protocols should allow the use of private (anonymous or pseudonymous) identities by default.